What Do Counselors Do?

 b.
 We meet with teachers and administration to address concerns and find the best possible solutions for students.

 3. Plan for Career and College Readiness

 a.
-We meet with each student (7th, 8thand 9th grade) for a 30 minute individualized meeting and set academic and personal goals.
+We meet with each student (7th, 8th and 9th grade) for an individualized meeting and set academic and personal goals.

 b.
 We do career assessments to determine classes that would be a good fit for each student and help find career options.